pyTooling/Actions/doc/JobTemplate/Documentation/PublishToGitHubPages.rst

 PublishToGitHubPages
 ####################

-This job publishes HTML content from artifacts of other jobs to GitHub Pages.
+This job template publishes HTML content from artifacts of other jobs to GitHub Pages.

 .. topic:: Features